The first step before construction can commence is to decipher the infamous Dragon instructions.

 pre-formed photo-etch.
 Whatever medium you choose the shields were

 actually mounted to small square spacers.
-This is not a detail this
+This is a detail that

-Dragon kit managed to add.
+Dragon omitted with this kit.
 Many new kits including the Takom big box

-kits do.
+kits do include them.
 Again, these are easy enough to scratchbuild out of plastic

 card if going for 100% accuracy.
 The jack brackets are also offered in